MicrosoftDocs/visualstudio-docs/docs/ide/managing-references-in-a-project.md

 - Other project directories in the same solution.
 (You can find these assemblies on the **Projects** tab.)

 > [!NOTE]
 > All projects contain an implied reference to mscorlib.
 Visual Basic projects contain an implied reference to `Microsoft.VisualBasic`.
->
-> All projects in Visual Studio contain an implied reference to `System.Core`, even if `System.Core` is removed from the list of references.
+All projects contain an implied reference to `System.Core`, even if `System.Core` is removed from the list of references.

 ## References to shared components at run time